 Educators have spent the decades developing teaching resources in an effort to increase the relevance of their subject to their students.
 A growing trend over the past decade has been the use of pop culture in the classroom, namely because of the ease in which it can be streamed digitally.
 While “chalk and talk” remains the dominant form of instruction in many classrooms, the variety of resources available to educators has grown significantly.
 We have developed this particular site to focus on the ease in which the show Superstore can be used to teach economics and other related disciplines.

 There are a variety of clip segments from the television show that can be used by educators in their classrooms or by students looking to for applications to concepts they may have learned about in class.
 Each scene segment includes a brief description with relevant information about the concepts covered in the scene.
 Educators or students who would like to add a segment to the site are encouraged to reach out!
-We have also prepared a separate page dedicated to teaching with pop culture more broadly as well as a few short examples of how we’ve used scenes from the site in our classrooms.
+We have also prepared a separate page dedicated to teaching with media clips more broadly as well as a few short examples of how we’ve used scenes from the site in our classrooms.